fultonj/k8s/sdk/README.md

 Update `config/samples/cache_v1alpha1_memcached.yaml` (not
 `config/samples/cache_v1_memcached.yaml`).

-This is where I realize where (probably0 the quay.io example yaml for my project's CR manifest is supposed to go.
+This is where I realize where (probably) the quay.io example yaml for my project's CR manifest is supposed to go.
 In addition to adding `size: 3` as per the tutorial I also add the `containers` and `imagePullSecrets`.